How to Unblock a Shower Drain Without Chemicals

 What are the best natural methods to unblock the shower drain?

-When should I get in touch with a professional plumber for my blocked shower drain?
+When should I call a professional plumber about my blocked shower drain?

 Conclusion